Xiaoyun-Shen/Project-Bootstrap-Sass-Gulp/README.md

 ##  This is an assignment project for a course

-The website of company was chose and rebuilt according to the required goals of this assignment.
+The website of a company was chosen and rebuilt according to the required goals of this assignment.

 Gulp.js was also utilized to facilitate the front-end development.